-- This water heater is only intended to be operated by persons who have the experience or the knowledge and the capabilities to do so. - This water heater is not intended to be operated by persons with reduced physical, sensory or mental capabilities i.e. the infirm, or by children.
-Children should be supervised to ensure they do not interfere with the water heater. - If the power supply cord or plug to the solar control unit or the electrical conduit to the solar storage tank is damaged, it must be replaced by a qualified person in order to avoid a hazard.
+- If the power supply cord or plug to the solar control unit or the electrical conduit to the solar storage tank is damaged, it must be replaced by a qualified person in order to avoid a hazard.
 The power supply cord and plug must be replaced with a genuine replacement part available from Solahart.
-Phone your nearest Solahart Dealer to arrange for an inspection. - This water heater uses 220 V 240 V a.c. electrical power for operation of the control systems and the electrically operated components.
+Phone your nearest Solahart Dealer to arrange for an inspection. - The power lead from the solar controller must be plugged into a weatherproof electrical outlet if installed outdoors.
+Take care not to touch the power plug with wet hands. - This water heater uses 220 V 240 V a.c. electrical power for operation of the control systems and the electrically operated components.
 The removal of the front cover or solar control unit cover will expose 220 V 240 V a.c. wiring.
-They must only be removed by a qualified person. - This water heater is supplied with a thermostat, over-temperature cut-out, temperature sensors and a combination temperature pressure relief valve.
+They must only be removed by a qualified person.
+Do not operate the water heater with any of the covers removed. - This water heater is supplied with a thermostat, over-temperature cut-out, temperature sensors and a combination temperature pressure relief valve.
 These devices must not be tampered with or removed.
 The water heater must not be operated unless each of these devices is fitted and is in working order.